Internet-Draft Rego Policy in OAuth March 2026

 2. Verify that the specified auth_server is trusted before proceeding.

-3. Construct a new authorization request including required scopes, policy proposal satisfying constraints, and appropriate policy context.
+3. Construct a new authorization request including required scopes, policy proposal satisfying constraints, and any additional parameters required by the resource server.

 4. If confirmation_required is true, initiate user consent flow.